NickElseySpelloC/AmberPowerController/README.md

 # Logs and Data Files
 The Power Controller will first look for these files in the current working directory and failing that, the same directory that the PowerController.py file exists in.
 If the Power Controller needs to create any of these files, it will do so in the PowerController.py folder.

-* PowerControllerRun.csv: Logs each decision with the following information:
+* daily_run_stats.csv: Logs key metrics for each day's run.
-    * Current Time: The time the script was run
-    * Current Slot: The 30 minute slot as per the current time of day.
-    * Required Slots: How many 30 minute slots do we need to run the device during the rest of the day to stay on schedule.
-    * Current Price: the electricity price for the current slot.
-    * Average Forecast Price: The average price for all the 30 minute slots that the device will run for during the rest of the day.
-    * Should Run: If TRUE, the device will be told to run until the next time this script is run.
-    This name of this CSV is set via the RunLogFile configuration parameter.
 * logfile.log: Progress messages and warnings are written to this file.
 The logging level is controlled by the LogfileVerbosity configuration parameter.
-* LatestAmberPrices.json: Stores the latest electricity price data fetched from Amber API.
+* latest_prices.json: Stores the latest electricity price data fetched from Amber API (if configured)
-* PowerControllerState.json: Tracks past seven days of runtime and today's runtime.
+* system_state.json: Tracks past seven days of runtime and today's runtime.
+Please don't modify this file.

 # Troubleshooting
 ## "No module named xxx"
 Ensure all the Python modules are installed in the virtual environment.
-Make sure you are running the PowerController via the *PowerController.sh* script.
+Make sure you are running the PowerController via the *launch.sh* script.

 ## ModuleNotFoundError: No module named 'requests' (macOS)
 If you can run the script just fine from the command line, but you're getting this error when running from crontab, make sure the crontab environment has the Python3 folder in it's path.
 First, at the command line find out where python3 is being run from: